bjamturley/MedSchoolAtlas/Histology/Hematology.md

 #### Structure
 Large/round/uniform nucleus and sparse cytoplasm.
 Has a few granules which turn PURPLE with azurophilic stain.
 ### Monocytes
 Accounts for 5% of WBCs.
-These are the progenitors of macrophages and secrete cytokines involved in host defense/inflammation.
+These are the progenitors of [[Innate Immunity and the Complement System#Macrophages|macrophages]] and secrete cytokines involved in host defense/inflammation.
 They will phagocytose foreign antibodies and is an antigen-presenting cell (APC).
 #### Structure
 Large nucleus which looks indented (not to be confused with eosinophils which have clear granules).
 Has more cytoplasm than lymphocytes.